 Ingredients for the low-fat Peanut Flour Energy Balls:

-As the peanut balls will be quite sticky, we will add about 2 spoons of coconut flour.
+Coconut flour – The peanut balls will be quite sticky, so we will add about 2 spoons of coconut flour.

 - 150g dates (I used "mabroom")